ethereum-mining/ethminer/README.md

 ### Testing

-To run the tests, make sure you clone the tests repository from github.com/ethereum to tests is a sibling to cpp-ethereum-build.
+To run the tests, make sure you clone the tests repository from github.com/ethereum to tests as a sibling to cpp-ethereum.

 ### Yet To Do